Euophrys falciger

-Euophrys falciger or the Drakensberg Euophrys Jumping Spider is a species of jumping spider in the genus Euophrys that is endemic to South Africa, living in KwaZulu-Natal.
+Euophrys falciger, the Drakensberg Euophrys Jumping Spider, is a species of jumping spider in the genus Euophrys that is endemic to South Africa, living in KwaZulu-Natal.
 The species was first described in 2014 by Wanda Wesołowska, Galina Azarkina and Anthony Russell-Smith.
 Its name recalls the sickle-shaped embolus of the male.
 The spider is small, with a body that consists of an oval cephalothorax that measures between 1.1 and 1.9 mm long and a narrower abdomen that is between 1.2 and 1.8 mm long.
 The male is significantly larger than the female, and darker.
 Its carapace, the topside of the cephalothorax, is dark brown and the underside of the cephalothorax, or sternum, is black, while its abdomen is black with a pattern of light patches on top and dark underneath.
 In comparison, the female abdomen is greyish-brown on top and yellowish underneath, The male has generally dark brown legs, while the female's legs are greyish-yellowish.
 The female is similar to others in the genus, although differing in aspects of its copulatory organs.
 The male is easier to distinguish without close examination.
 For example, as well as its longer embolus, it is its smaller size that helps differentiate it from Euophrys meridionalis.

 Taxonomy

-Euophrys falciger is a species of jumping spider that was first described by Wanda Wesołowska Galina Azarkina and Anthony Russell-Smith in 2014.
+Euophrys falciger is a species of jumping spider, a member of the family Salticidae, that was first described by Wanda Wesołowska Galina Azarkina and Anthony Russell-Smith in 2014.
 They allocated it to the genus Euophrys, which had been first circumscribed by Carl Ludwig Koch in 1934.
 It was one of over 500 species identified by the Polish arachnologist Wesołowska during her career, more than any other contemporary writer and second only to the French arachnologist Eugène Simon.
 The genus is named for a Greek word that can be translated "fair eyebrows".
 The species is named for a Latin word that can be translated "sickle" and recalls the shape of the male spider's embolus.
 It is known as Drakensberg Euophrys Jumping Spider.

 In Wayne Maddison's 2015 study of spider phylogenetic classification, the genus Euophrys was listed to the tribe Euophryini.
 First circumscribed by Simon in 1901, the tribe has also been known as Euophrydinae, but the original name is now more prevalent.
 It is a member of a subgroup of genera called Evophrydeae after the latter name.
 It is a member of the clade Saltafresia.
 Analysis of protein-coding genes showed it was particularly related to Thorelliola.
 In 2016, Prószyński added the genus to a group of genera named Euopherines, named after the genus.
 This is a member of the supergroup of genera Euphryoida.